liferay/alloy-editor/content/docs/use/readonly_configuration.md

 ---
+title: Read only mode
 description: AlloyEditor might be set to work in "read only" mode.
 In read only mode, changing the content will be not possible and clicking on a link will navigate to its URL instead to open a dialog for editing it.
-layout: guide
-title: Read only mode
-order: 80
+order: 8
 ---

 ###### AlloyEditor might be set to work in "read only" mode.
 In read only mode, changing the content will be not possible and clicking on a link will navigate to its URL instead to open a dialog for editing it.